himanshuvarandani/CrossX-Aerothon/Django_API_CrossPlatform_Server/project/Readme.md

-<h4>To design a cross platform create and Django API to interface the frontend and the backend code</h4>
+<h4>To design a cross platform created the Django API to interface the frontend and the backend python code</h4>